CamoSAM2: SAM2-oriented Prompt Auto-Refinement for Video Camouflaged Object Detection

 \subsection{Segment Anything Model}

 The Segment Anything Model (SAM)~\cite{kirillov2023segment} has demonstrated remarkable performance in natural image segmentation, particularly due to its robust zero-shot capabilities.
 However, SAM’s effectiveness can vary significantly across specialized domains~\cite{chen2023sam}.
 For instance, it faces challenges in segmenting medical images~\cite{huang2024segment} and detecting camouflaged objects~\cite{tang2023can}.
 To expand SAM’s applicability in medical imaging, approaches like MedSAM~\cite{ma2024segment} and SAM-Adapter~\cite{chen2023sam-adapter} have been developed, integrating domain-specific knowledge to improve performance.
 Building on SAM’s success in the image domain, Meta AI Research introduced SAM2~\cite{ravi2024sam2}, a unified architecture designed for both image and video segmentation tasks.
-This advancement has prompted further research, with methods such as MedSAM2~\cite{zhu2024medical} and SAM2-Adapter~\cite{chen2024sam2-adapter} integrating specialized knowledge to tailor SAM2 for specific applications.
+SAM is limited to image-level segmentation and requires repeated prompts for each frame.
+SAM2 introduces a memory mechanism that enables temporal propagation and consistency, reducing user interaction while improving efficiency and robustness.
+This extension makes SAM2 applicable to real-time video segmentation and tracking.
+This advancement for SAM2 has prompted further research, with methods such as MedSAM2~\cite{zhu2024medical} and SAM2-Adapter~\cite{chen2024sam2-adapter} integrating specialized knowledge to tailor SAM2 for specific applications.
 However, to date, no efforts have been made to adapt SAM2 for the VCOD task.
 To bridge this gap, we introduce a novel framework that employs motion- and appearance-guided prompts, alongside an automatic multi-prompts optimization mechanism specifically designed for SAM2.
 Our proposed framework marks a pioneering application of SAM2 in video camouflaged object detection.